SumiSastri/nodeJs-and-server-side-javascript/nodeJS-and-mongodB/mongodB/mongoShell/README.md

 Check you have MongoDB installed type mongo --version in terminal for version you should get an output of something like this [MongoDB shell version v4.2.1] - you are now ready to use MongoShell locally.

+Follow the steps in Method1: To create a directory and access permissions to the directory in the main folder.
+If your `show dbs` has worked you can now run all the other commands.

 Go to the terminal `use dbName` You will get a prompt `switched to dbName` - the name of the db you have just created.
-In terminal now initialise your db as the user using this command.
+In terminal now initialise your db as the user using this command.\

 ```
 db.createUser({ user: 'dbName', pwd: 'dbName', roles: [ "readWrite", "dbAdmin" ] })
 ```

 You have now created yourself as the new user of this db.

+If you already have set up a db in the cloud and want to access it

+user: chat-app-user

 ### Frequently used MongoShell commands
 show dbs [show databases]